-Blue is the colour of the mind and is essentially soothing; it affects us mentally.
-Blue is serene and mentally calming – it is the theme of her work.
-Along with a therapist, Kristi used her art, theme and use of colour as a way to deal with emotions that she was struggling to work through.
-Kristi used different mediums to express this feeling, predominantly watercolour which was one of the first mediums that she practiced expressing.
-She later went on to use acrylic in the same manner of watercolour to express the sensation of being underwater.
-These two water-base and translucent mediums helped portray the motion of water.
-With both watercolour and acrylic, the amount of water applied to each medium is carefully thought out.
-With each piece looking seemingly accidental, every effect such as the veins created by the artwork is carefully directed.
-Layers upon layers of bleeding hues of blue are applied to create bubbles.
+Kristi used her art, theme and use of colour as a way to deal with emotions that she was struggling to work through.
+She uses different mediums to express her feelings; watercolour was one of the first mediums that she practiced expressing in.
+She later went on to use acrylic in the same manner to express the sensation of being underwater.

 In her oil artworks, Kristi takes a different perspective.
 While maintaining the theme, colour and storyline, Kristi shows how she has progressed not only as an artist but mentally as a person.
-Textures, use of brushwork and palette knife are now evident to play on our senses.
-There are slight indications of brush strokes on the dark opaque area’s.
-A fan brush has been used to sooth the brushstrokes of a flat bristle brush and to create a smoothing and calming ocean.
-The palette knife is used to create textures of land, rock and crashing waves.
-Kristi subtly mixes the colours of these subjects onto canvas to carry the textures of the objects.
+Textures and use of brushwork and a palette knife are now evident to play on our sensory.
+These textured surfaces usually portray high-rise rock formations or mountains.